-Elephant seals were observed during all three launches (five site-date-launch combinations).
-At 0.2-1.7 km from the CPA, most elephant seals exhibited little reaction to launches; they merely raised their heads.
-During at least three of the five recordings, a small percentage (3-7%) of hauled out elephant seals moved short distances (0.5-3 m) away from their resting site in response to the launch.
+Elephant seals were observed during all four launches (six site-date-launch combinations).
+At 0.2-1.7 km from the CPA, most observed elephant seals exhibited little reaction to launches; they merely raised their heads.
+During at least three of the six recordings, a small percentage (3-7%) of hauled out elephant seals moved short distances (0.5-3 m) away from their resting site in response to the launch.
+At a site located 12.4 km from the CPA, no overt responses were observed.
 Details of behavior could not be observed subsequent to these night launches, but daytime observations during previous monitoring periods showed that most elephant seals exhibited little reaction to launches and returned to their previous activity pattern (e.g., sleeping, resting) within seconds (Holst et al. 2008).